Board of Directors

 Daniel J. Morast, President

-Dan joined Orenda’s board in 1993, and is a former President of the International Wildlife Coalition (IWC) then in East Falmouth.
+Dan joined Orenda’s board in 1993 and is a former President of the International Wildlife Coalition (IWC) then in East Falmouth.
 He specialized in non-profit management working for The Cousteau Society in New York and the International Fund for Animal Welfare in Yarmouth Port.
-A hallmark of the IWC was its successful track record in regional and international lobbying and civic outreach on behalf of dolphins, whales and endangered over-exploited wildlife.
+A hallmark of the IWC was its successful track record in regional and international lobbying and civic outreach on behalf of dolphins, whales, and endangered over-exploited wildlife.
 After serving as Orenda’s Vice President for a decade, Dan assumed the responsibilities as President of the Orenda Wildlife Land Trust, Inc. in 2019.
 His stated primary goal is to provide professional administrative guidance so that Orenda specialists will have the means to acquire land, to establish and manage open-space sanctuaries, and to be successful advocates and educators for the protection of wild animals, and the conservation of natural ecosystems that sustain us all.

 Grant Wiklund, Clerk